ADORSYS-GIS/netbird/docs/Monitoring-NetBird-Observability-Docker-Compose.md

-# NetBird Monitoring and Observability
+# Observability Stack with Docker Compose

 This document describes how to spin up a **test NetBird deployment** and attach the **`monitor-netbird` observability stack** to it.